Lynn Cukaj

 It is important to teach children that they can hold two different feelings at the same time.
 A good book to help children understand this concept is Double-dip feelings: Stories to help children understand emotions by Barbara S. Cain.
 The book discusses contradictory feelings by presenting situations such as the first day of school, the birth of a sibling, or the move to a new house.
 The book identifies two feelings that are likely to happen with each situation.
 This offers a great opportunity to help parents talk to their children about dual emotions.
 As parents and adults, we need to help normalize situations that can create opposing feelings, which can often confuse a child.
 Discussing this topic with developing children can help them verbalize and cope constructively with their feelings.

-Art Therapy Exercise: Duality of Emotions
+Art Therapy Exercise: Embracing Dual Emotions

 Download and print the outline of a head.